alexharri/website/posts/planes.md

 Earlier, we covered projecting a point onto a plane along the plane's normal.

-However, it is generally more useful to be able to project a point onto a plane along an arbitrary direction given by a normal $\vec{n}$.
+However, it is generally more useful to be able to project a point onto a plane along an arbitrary direction described by a normal $\vec{n}$.
 Doing that boils down to finding the point of intersection for a line and a plane.

 <Scene scene="project-point-onto-plane" height={420} yOffset={-1} usesVariables />